MicrosoftDocs/edge-developer.pt-BR/microsoft-edge/devtools-guide-chromium/css/print-preview.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->

-# <a name="force-microsoft-edge-devtools-into-print-preview-mode"></a>Forçar o Microsoft Edge DevTools no modo visualização de impressão
+# <a name="force-microsoft-edge-devtools-into-print-preview-mode"></a>Forçar Microsoft Edge DevTools no modo visualização de impressão

 A [consulta de mídia de][MDNUsingMediaQueries] impressão controla a aparência da sua página quando impressa.
 Para forçar sua página no modo de visualização de impressão: